Are You Keeping Too Much Money in the Bank? Here’s How to Tell

-For many people—most people, honestly—saving money and putting personal finance tips into practice is challenging.
-Tucking away money for an emergency fund, much less a down payment on a house, retirement, or a child’s college tuition, can take years and a huge amount of discipline.
+Saving money and putting personal finance tips into practice can be challenging.
+Tucking away money for an emergency fund, much less a down payment on a house, retirement, or a child's college tuition, can take years of steady saving and a huge amount of discipline.
 Of course, barring catastrophe, once you establish those emergency savings and develop positive spending and saving habits, staying on top of your finances gets a whole lot easier.

-Once you’re no longer living paycheck to paycheck and have money tucked away to cover a medical emergency, a job loss, or a vacation, you’ve reached financial independence—but that doesn’t mean you can just stop thinking about where your money is going.
-Turns out, it is possible to keep too much money in the bank, and tucking all your saved money there can actually hurt your long-term financial goals.
+Once you're no longer living paycheck to paycheck and have money tucked away to cover a medical emergency, a job loss, or a vacation, you've reached a state of financial stability—but that doesn't mean you can just stop thinking about where your money is going.
+Turns out, it is possible to keep too much money in the bank, and tucking all of your savings there can actually hurt your long-term financial goals.

 That’s not to say you shouldn’t keep any money in the bank.
 Liquid savings—money that is easily accessible without incurring a fee, should the need arise—is necessary for well-balanced financial health.

 For most people, those savings take the form of an emergency fund.
 "When thinking about your overall savings, one should consider an emergency fund as a part of the mix," says Shirley Yang, vice president of Marcus by Goldman Sachs.